What is Keyword Research?

 We like to save ourselves some trouble, though, and use something called wildcards.
 Wildcards enable us to short-circuit things and find all terms that follow a particular pattern.

-For example, instead of adding both <span class="inline-code">lawyer</span> and <span class="inline-code">lawyers</span>, we can just use <span class="inline-code">lawyer*</span> and it’ll cover both.
-Or even <span class="inline-code">law*</span> to cover lawyer, lawyers, law firm, and law firms.
+Instead of adding both <span class="inline-code">lawyer</span> and <span class="inline-code">lawyers</span>, we can just use <span class="inline-code">lawyer*</span> and it’ll cover both.
+Or even <span class="inline-code">law*</span> to cover "lawyer, lawyers, law firm, law firms," and even "lawyers near me."

 For example, our include filter becomes: